xaviermarchal/angular-calendar/README.md

 * Three main components for the global view :

-   -[Nav-Bar](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/nav-bar) : navigation bar.
+   -[Nav-Bar](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/nav-bar) : Navigation bar.
 This component provides actions on the selected date, with possibility to reset the date to today, or switch to next/previous week.

-   -[Side-Bar](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/side-bar) : left side bar.
+   -[Side-Bar](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/side-bar) : Left side bar.
 This component enables to change the selected date with a date Picker.
 You can also create a new event and switch the selected user whom the application is displaying his events.

    -[Calendar](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/calendar) : Main component displaying the calendar.
 This component acts like a container, managing the store and giving information to sub components to be displayed.
 For now, this component fixes the current viewType to 'week' type, and makes the hours always displayed ( this could be an improvement of the app.).

 * Three components used by calendar

-   -[day-view](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/day-view) : The day view.
+   -[Day-view](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/day-view) : The day view.
 This component renders a view for the current day, and its list of all events associated.
 Each event is displayed thanks to a CSS padding system.
 Each hour represents around 40px (fixed value, but could be changed in a near future).
 The day view launches the dialog form for creating events, and emit these events once they are created/edited to its parent.

-   -[calendar-event](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/calendarevent) : The event view.
+   -[Calendar-event](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/calendarevent) : The event view.
 This component displays a colored box given the event information (color, title, dates).

-   -[event-form](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/event-form) : the form component for creating/editing an event.
+   -[Event-form](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/event-form) : The form component for creating/editing an event.
 Given an event, displays by default the event values in the form fields.

 * One component used by side-bar

    -[User](https://github.com/xaviermarchal/angular-calendar/tree/master/src/app/components/users) : This component provides a radio group view of the user list available.
-When a user is selected, it raised an event to inform its parents that a selection change has been done.
+When a user is selected, it raises an event to inform its parent that a selection change has been done.
 The user list is fixed in the project.